Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 24. A company is building an online cloud storage platform.
 They need a storage service that can scale capacity automatically, while minimizing cost.
 Which AWS storage service should the company use to meet these requirements?
     - A. Amazon Simple Storage Service.
     - B. Amazon Elastic Block Store.
+[It doesn’t scale automatically and is more expensive for large-scale storage.]
     - C. Amazon Elastic Container Service.
     - D. AWS Storage Gateway.